 By which will we have been sanctified through the offering of the body of Jesus Christ once for all.

 Yes, it was Jesus son of Mary, miraculously fathered by God as was Adam, who was that prepared body of the sheep to die in place of the seed of Abraham Israel and to ultimately save the life of Jehovah's only begotten heavenly son and archangel Michael who was the one actually offered by God as per John 3:16 and for whom Jesus the sheep had substituted.

 From where had that Sheep Jesus miraculously come?
 How was he prepared and by whom?

 Here from Galatians 4:4: but when the fulness of the time came, God sent forth his Son, born of a woman, born under the law,

-He was sent at his baptism in the Jordan when he became the Messiah (anointed one) and was appointed for a future position as King and High Priest.
+He was sent at his baptism in the Jordan when he became the Messiah i.e. anointed as the last king to sit on David's throne to rule over Israel (Ezekiel 21:25-27).
 That was also where God for the first time acknowledged paternity of Jesus the son in whom he delighted.

 All the above points to the reason for God preparing the body of Jesus through an Israelite Virgin.

 No Jew could have fathered Jesus, for they were all collectively under sin against their Law covenant.
 That body had to be a Jew and a descendant of David, which he became via Mary, while his life came from outside the human family descended from Adam.